 "Mingsong Li's Acycle software enables us to quickly analyze the potential of new outcrops and boreholes, and then to determine the sedimentation rates and elapsed time.
 His Acycle software will become the standard tool for time-scale applications by all international workers."

 (Columbia University, USA):

 "Not only is this software powerful and effective, it is also simple to use and therefore benefits researchers and at all levels within the paleoclimatology community, from novices to experts."

 Dr. Marco Franceschi

-(Department of Geosciences, University of Padova, Italy):
+(University of Padova, Italy):